 It had long been an ambition of REGUA President, Nicholas Locke, to restore this barren pasture to its original state and the purchase in 2002 of the São José Farm made this dream possible.
 In 2004 a rather poorly planned attempt was made to flood a large area by building a dam parallel with the road, but this proved short-lived as the winter rains were too great for the spillway and the dam was breached.
 However valuable lessons were learned and in 2005 a larger area of pasture in front of the lodge was flooded after extensive clay retention walls and a concrete spillway were constructed.

-The resulting 12 hectare wetland was an immediate success and became quickly occupied by the endemic Broad-snouted Caiman Caiman latirostris, Capybara Hydrochaeris hydrochaeris and a huge diversity of wetland bird species, as well as fishes and amphibians.
-Over the next few years two further areas pasture were flooded, and we now have over 40 hectares of lowland wetlands supporting a rich variety of flora and fauna.
+The resulting wetland was an immediate success and became quickly occupied by the endemic Broad-snouted Caiman Caiman latirostris, Capybara Hydrochaeris hydrochaeris and a huge diversity of wetland bird species, as well as fishes and amphibians.
+Over the next few years two further areas pasture were flooded, and we now have 12.5 hectares of restored wetlands supporting a rich variety of flora and fauna.